Ottawa 67's: Brian Kilrea joins the 67's

-After a rebuilding season in 1973–74, the 67's hired a young up-and-coming coach named Brian Kilrea, who has since become a legend in Ottawa.
+Darwin announced in May 1972 that he would resign as team president in June 1972 and this was quickly followed by Bill Long's departure as general manager and head coach in June as well.
+Howard Henry was announced as the team's new president.
+Leo Boivin was named as Long's successor as head coach of the 67's and Ross Tyrell as general manager on June 18.
+After a rebuilding season in 1973–74, after which both Boivin and Tyrell were let go by the team after a surprise loss to the Peterborough Petes in the playoffs the 67's hired a young up-and-coming coach named Brian Kilrea as both coach and general manager.
 Kilrea coached the team to three successive improved winning records, culminating in a victory in the J. Ross Robertson Cup finals in 1977, versus the London Knights, who were coached by former 67's bench boss Bill Long.
-During the late 1970s, Ottawa was led by scoring champions Peter Lee, Bobby Smith and Jim Fox.
+During the late 1970s, Ottawa was led by scoring champions Peter Lee, Bobby Smith and Jim Fox and future Hockey Hall of Fame defenceman Doug Wilson.

-The 67's moved on to New Westminster, B.C., to compete for the Memorial Cup, versus the New Westminster Bruins and Sherbrooke Castors.
-The 1977 Memorial Tournament was the first to be held in British Columbia and the first to use a double round-robin format.
+The 67's moved on to compete for the 1977 Memorial Cup versus the champions of the other Canadian major junior leagues, the New Westminster Bruins of the Western Canada Hockey League, and the Sherbrooke Castors of the Quebec Major Junior Hockey League (QMJHL).
+The 1977 Memorial Cup tournament was the first to be held in British Columbia and the first to use a double round-robin format.
 Ottawa lost the first game 7–6 to the Bruins, then won three in a row, 6–1 over the Castors, 4–3 in overtime versus the Bruins, and then 5–2 against Sherbrooke.
 However, Ottawa lost to the host Bruins 6–5 in the championship game.
+Bobby Smith and goaltender Pat Riggin were named to the tournament's all-star team.

-Ottawa finished first in their division the following season, but lost to the rival Peterborough Petes in the semi-finals.
-Kilrea and the 67's rebuilt during the 1978–79 season, following that season up with two second-place finishes and then three consecutive division titles from 1982 to 1984.
+Ottawa finished first in their division the following season, and were tipped to go all the way to the Memorial Cup tournament again, but struggled to finish off the Wayne Gretzky-led Soo Greyhounds in the first round and lost to the rival Peterborough Petes in the semi-finals.
+The 67's rebuilt during the 1978–79 season, and returned to play for a second J. Ross Robertson Cup versus the Kitchener Rangers at the end of the 1981–82 season.
+They were swept by the Rangers, but that season marked the first of three consecutive division titles from 1982 to 1984.